Essential Cell Signaling

 Carbohydrate metabolism – down-regulation of glycogen synthesis: lower glucose levels and less ATP

-The actions of AMP Kinase provide a blueprint for applying CR biochemistry to practical lifestyle decisions such as what supplements to take: Any supplement or lifestyle practice that counters activation of AMPK will likely negate some or all CR benefits.
+The actions of AMP Kinase provide a blueprint for applying CR Way biochemistry to practical lifestyle decisions such as what supplements to take: Any supplement or lifestyle practice that counters activation of AMPK will likely negate some or all of your CR Way benefits.

 AMP Kinase and Cancer